-Cluster 1 was words related to the team, this resulted from comments like, 'Congrats to the team for bringing home that State Championship', from Carmelo Anthony.
+Cluster 1 were words related to the team, this resulted from comments like, 'Congrats to the team for bringing home that State Championship', from Carmelo Anthony.
 Kevin Durant commented on the Washington Redskins win by tweeting, 'Good win Skins, Cowboys pass the sticks', and Wayne Rooney said, 'Good win today and a solid performance from the team Time to get ready for Thursday'.

 Cluster 2 contained words relating to hard work.
 These words came from Tweets like, 'Love it deserve it.Rio Ferdinand tweeted, '@Chrisgunter16 @ReadingFC Love it... deserve it!
 Role model to the next gen... hard work and dedication!! whilst Cristiano Ronaldo encouraged fans to,'Maximize your time in the gym.
 Work smart, focus on your goals and prepare for any challenge that comes your way #TrueToYourStory #sponsored'.